Urbanisation in India: Modern India

 Since 1941, India has witnessed the rapid growth of its four largest metropolitan cities: Kolkata, Delhi, Mumbai, and Chennai.
 The nation's economy has undergone Industrial Revolution, thus increasing the standard of living of people living in urban areas.
 The growth of the public sector resulted in development of public transport, roads, water supply, electricity, and other infrastructure of urban areas.

 As the percentage contribution of the secondary sector to India's GDP has increased, the percentage contribution from the agricultural sector has declined.
 It is estimated that the agricultural sector provides employment to 50% of the country's workforce, but accounts for only 18% of the GDP.
 Many farmers in different states of India are leaving farming, primarily because of high input cost and low income from agriculture.
 Also, the prolonged use of fertilizers, chemicals, and hybrid seeds has led to a decline in land fertility.
 Struggling to make a living, many farmers have committed suicide.

 Maharashtra was the most urbanized major state in India till 1991, stood behind Tamil Nadu in 2001 and third after it in 2011, with Kerala being second, with the urban-total state population ratio.
 However, Maharashtra's urban population of 41 million, far exceeds that of Tamil Nadu which is at 27 million, as per the 2001 census.
 The spatial distribution of large cities in India is uneven as out of 100 most populous cities in the country more than 50 are confined to only 5 states namely, Uttar Pradesh, Maharashtra, Tamil Nadu, Kerala and Andhra Pradesh.
 The World Bank estimated in 2011 that two thirds of India's GDP was generated in cities.

 In 2014, World Bank projected that by 2030, India's top five cities would have economies comparable to middle income countries in 2014.

+The rapid expansion of Indian cities has frequently led to the encroachment of natural ecosystems.
+Wetlands in Indian cities, such as lakes, floodplains, and marshes, have faced significant degradation due to unplanned construction and infrastructure development.
+While these water bodies provide essential services like flood mitigation and groundwater recharge, they are often missing from formal urban planning discourse.

-Causes of urbanization in India
+Causes of urbanisation in India

-The main causes of urbanization in India are:
+The main causes of urbanisation in India are: